 Cervical cancer used to be one of the most common causes of cancer death for American women.
-But between 1955 and 1992 the number of deaths from cervical cancer declined by 74%.
+Between 1955 and 1992 the number of deaths from cervical cancer declined by 74%.
 The main reason for this change is the use of the Pap test to find cervical cancer early.

 Cervical cancer is the eighth most common cancer in Georgia women.
-Based on data from the Georgia Comprehensive Cancer Registry, every year over 430 new cases of cervical cancer will be diagnosed, and over 130 Georgia women will die from this disease.
+Based on data from the Georgia Comprehensive Cancer Registry, about 440 new cases of cervical cancer will be diagnosed in 2005, and 130 Georgia women will die from this disease.